Key takeaways

 - In 2026, 'indexed' is an internal bookkeeping state, not a promise of traffic

-- This essay explains the missing layer between indexing and visibility: retrieval and outcome certainty
+- This pillar explains the missing layer between indexing and visibility: retrieval and interpretation

-- If your page gets crawled, even indexed, and still disappears, the system is not confused - it is being conservative
+- If your page gets crawled (even indexed) and still gets no traffic, the system is not confused — it is being conservative

 Table of Contents